itzikb/ansible-devstack/README.md

 $ ansible-playbook -i hosts -e @myvm.yml main.yml
 ```

-You then can't find out the IP of the vm by running
+You then can find out the IP of the vm by running
 ```
 $ sudo virsh doifaddr myvm
 ```
+Or by looking at the hosts file

-You can then connect using SSH and change to the stack user
+You can then connect using SSH using the stack user
 ```
-$ ssh root@<vm ip> (pass:123456)
+$ ssh stack@<vm ip>
-$ su - stack
 ```